- CBD’s most common side effects include nausea, drowsiness, gastrointestinal issues, dry mouth, and interactions with other medications.

 Do you often experience a dry mouth after using CBD?
 If so, then you are not alone.

-Although the side effect occurs mainly with THC, CBD can also produce similar results.
+Although the side effect mainly occurs with THC, CBD can produce similar results.

 However, you can take countermeasures to avoid oral dryness, such as: